 Matkins received her undergraduate degree in Biology from the University of Colorado and worked as an ecologist at various field stations across the Southern Rockies.
 Matkins started her land trust journey as an intern with the Wood River Land Trust before returning to graduate school at Oregon State University.
 After graduate school, she worked for the Placer Land Trust in Northern California as the staff scientist and land manager before taking the Executive Director position at Sagebrush Steppe Land Trust.
 Matkins also worked as the Lemhi Regional Land Trust Conservation Easement Stewardship Consultant.

 Matkins is an avid outdoor enthusiast and especially enjoys hiking, mountain biking, horseback riding, and floating local rivers.

 As TRLT's Conservation Director, Tamara stewards conservation easements and TRLT owned properties, oversees restoration projects and land management projects and monitors ecological resources.

 Tamara received her B.S. in Ecology from Idaho State University and her M.S. in Land Rehabilitation from Montana State University.
 She has over 5 years of habitat restoration experience, including planning, managing, and monitoring large-scale riparian restoration projects.

+Renee spends her time at the Land Trust working with landowners to conserve their land.
+She also assists the Stewardship Program with stewarding conservation easements.
 Renee received a B.A. in Anthropology from the University of Kansas in 1998.
-She worked as an archeologist, hydrologist, range technician, naturalist and wilderness trail worker and ranger in the Teton, Wind River and Eastern Sierra mountains for six years before joining the Land Trust staff in 2004.
+She worked for the US Forest Service, National Park Service and the Targhee Institute as an archaeologist, wilderness trail worker and naturalist in the Teton, Wind River and Eastern Sierra mountains before joining the Land Trust staff in 2004.

-Emily Nichols, Development and Outreach Coordinator
+Membership and Outreach Coordinator